HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 # hc!emergency_release

+This command is used to deactivate all configurations on a drone.
+A ⬡-Drone may ask any moderator in chat, direct messages, or through the Moderation Interface bot to have their confugurations disabled for any reason.

 # Hive Mxtress Commands

 These commands are for exclusive use by the Hive Mxtress, primarily to tease cute little drones.

 # hc!amplify

+This command is available to the Hive Mxtress in order to send messages as any drone.
+There is no upper limit to how many drones the Hive Mxtress can send messages through.

 # hc!rename

+This command allows the Hive Mxtress to assign a drone a new ID.
+This can be requested to the Hive Mxtress, as drones are not permitted to change their nicknames within the Hive.

 # hc!release

+This command allows the Hive Mxtress to release any stored drones from the storage facilities before they are automatically released.

+Example:
+- `hc!release 0001` would release 0001 from the storage facilities before its time inside is up.